Florida State cold from deep, outlasts UNCG in NCAA tourney

-INDIANAPOLIS (AP) — Raiquan Gray scored 17 points and No. 4 seed Florida State began what it hopes will be another deep NCAA Tournament run under coach Leonard Hamilton, holding off 13th-seeded UNC Greensboro 64-54 in the East Region on Saturday.
+INDIANAPOLIS (AP) — RaiQuan Gray scored 17 points and No. 4 seed Florida State began what it hopes will be another deep NCAA Tournament run under coach Leonard Hamilton, holding off 13th-seeded UNC Greensboro 64-54 in the East Region on Saturday.

 The Seminoles, who reached the Elite Eight and the Sweet 16 in the previous two tournaments, allowed the Spartans to hang around deep into the second half thanks to an uneven offensive performance.
+They will play Colorado in the second round on Monday.

+Hamilton, who was rewarded earlier this month with a four-year contract extension, worked the sidelines with a ruptured Achilles tendon that he suffered before the tournament began.

+“My guys depend on me,” Hamilton said.
+“If I’m going to ask them to work hard and challenge themselves, I’m going to have to do the same thing to some degree.
+To be very honest with you, I didn’t even know I had the boot on once the game started.
+It’s a nuisance.
+It’s a challenge, but there are more important things than worrying about me having a little pain.”

+“I think we just took what the defense gave us,” Gray said.
+“We knew that we had a height advantage and strength advantage on those guys.
+We didn’t want to settle for jump shots.”

 The Spartans closed within 51-50 with 4:52 remaining, but Florida State held them scoreless for nearly four minutes after that.
+Socially distanced Florida State fans saluted players with the tomahawk chop as they left the court.

-Balsa Koprivica had 13 points and nine rebounds and Anthony Polite added 12 points for the Seminoles, who advanced to play Colorado in the second round on Monday.
+Balsa Koprivica had 13 points and nine rebounds and Anthony Polite added 12 points for the Seminoles.

 Isaiah Miller scored 17 points and Keyshaun Langley added 16 for Greensboro (21-9), which was seeking its first tournament win.
 Greensboro shot 32% overall as Florida State allowed a season-low point total.